japila-books/spark-sql-internals/docs/spark-sql-StructField.md

-title: StructField

-# StructField -- Single Field in StructType
+# StructField &mdash; Single Field in StructType

 [[creating-instance]]
-`StructField` describes a single field in a <<spark-sql-StructType.md#, StructType>> with the following:
+`StructField` describes a single field in a [StructType](StructType.md) with the following:

 * [[name]] Name
 * [[dataType]] <<spark-sql-DataType.md#, DataType>>